 This service can help you understand your rights and benefits, work through the Medicare system, and get quality care.
 They can also help you apply for programs that help reduce your costs for prescription drugs and medical care, and guide you through the appeals process if your Medicare prescription drug plan denies coverage for drugs you need.

 Works with the patient and insurer, employer and/or creditors to resolve insurance, job retention and/or debt problems related to their diagnosis, with help from case managers, doctors, and attorneys.
 Typically for cancer patients in treatment or less than 6 months out of treatment.

 National Association of Insurance Commissioners (NAIC) Map: states and jurisdiction for consumer reference links and insurance department contact information.
-Accessed at https://naic.org/state_web_map.htm on May 3, 2019.
+Accessed at https://naic.org/state_web_map.htm on August 9, 2023.

 Tricare.
 Medical necessity appeals.
 Accessed at https://tricare.mil/ContactUs/FileComplaint/MedicalNecessity on August 9, 2023.

 US Center for Medicare and Medicaid Services (CMS).
 The center for consumer information and insurance oversight: consumer assistance program (CAP).
-Accessed at https://www.cms.gov/CCIIO/Resources/Consumer-Assistance-Grants/ on May 3, 2019.
+Accessed at https://www.cms.gov/CCIIO/Resources/Consumer-Assistance-Grants/ on August 9, 2023.

 US Department of Veterans Affairs (VA).
 Board of veterans' appeals.
-Accessed at https://www.bva.va.gov/CustomerService.asp on May 3, 2019.
+Accessed at https://www.bva.va.gov/index.asp on August 9, 2023.

 Donate now so we can continue to provide access to critical cancer information, resources, and support to improve lives of people with cancer and their families.